nextgis/docs_data/source/power_bi_map.rst

    :align: center
    :width: 16cm

-* Table transforms, in the header of the column again press on the icon with forked arrow and select attributes you want to visualize.
+* Table is transformed, in the header of the column again press on the icon with forked arrow and select attributes you want to visualize.
 Press "OK".

 .. figure:: _static/power_bi_map8.png
    :name: power_bi_map8